-- WhatsUp Gold provides a complete view of the status and performance of applications, network devices, whether for cloud servers or not.
+- WhatsUp Gold provides a complete view of the status and performance of applications, and network devices, whether for cloud servers or not.

 - This tool has a concise interface and the ability to find, map, and display most of the tools commonly used by small and medium businesses.

-Monitis.Us is a cloud-based server monitoring tool that provides both internal server resources (tracking disk space usage, RAM, CPU, traffic) and external servers (measuring the active time of the application and end-user experience).
+Monitis.Us is a cloud-based server monitoring tool that provides both internal server resources (tracking disk space usage, RAM, CPU, and traffic) and external servers (measuring the active time of the application and end-user experience).

 - Because it is cloud-based, you can easily install this tool and configure it.

 - With Monitis.Us, you can also monitor databases and networks by first creating a special dashboard.

 This free monitoring tool can track the health, status, and availability of server hardware in minutes.
 Solarwinds lets you see the status and performance of important server hardware components, such as fan speed, temperature, power supply, CPU, battery, and others.

 - With this tool, you can quickly identify server hardware problems that have an impact on server and application performance.

 You can also monitor hardware health status and metrics from Dell®, PowerEdge ™, HP®, ProLiant®, IBM® servers, eServer Xseries servers, and VMware ESX / ESXi hypervisor.

 Now you can choose any tool you think is best and suits your needs.
 I hope you have got a brief idea about the Server Monitoring system.
 If you have any doubts or queries related to this article you can comment below we will get back to you with the solution.